 - Write English paragraphs at a low-intermediate academic level. - Communicate in English so that students can function with native speakers at a basic academic level in college or work environments. - Demonstrate a general awareness of patterns and expectations of United States culture, especially in the college and work environments.

-Required Courses (180 hours): Hours ESL-846 Beginning American College English 90 ESL-847 Low Intermediate American College English 90 Total Hours s: 180 with emphasis on cybersecurity and technical language used in the workplace.
+Required C ourses (180 hours): Hours ESL-846 Beginning American College English 90 ESL-847 Low Intermediate American College English 90

 INTRODUCTION TO BASIC COMPUTER AND IT CAREERS FOR ESL STUDENTS MCC8034